karo-n/f-4e-manual/src/cockpit/wso/right_console/wall.md

 The manual unlock
 handle is used in the event of [pneumatic system](../../../systems/pneumatics.md) failure.

-The handle, when pulled aft, unlocks the canopy so that it may be pushed open.
-Before manual unlocking of the canopy, the normal control lever must be placed in the OPEN position.
+The handle, when pulled aft, unlocks the canopy, allowing it to be pushed open.
+Before manually unlocking the canopy, the normal control lever must be placed in the OPEN position.

 For normal operation, the handle should be left in the forward position.